bartbutenaers/node-red-contrib-ui-svg/README.md

 + The Inject node buttons will trigger a message that contains no socketid (since there is no specific dashboard client involved here), so ALL clients will receive the same pan/zoom command (which is most of the time not useful).

-Caution: make sure the panning and zooming is enabled in the Settings tabsheet, otherwise it won't be possible to control panning and zooming via input messages!
+Caution: make sure the panning and zooming is enabled in the Settings tab sheet, otherwise it will not be possible to control panning and zooming via input messages!

 ## Control via messages
 Most of the SVG information can be manipulated by sending input messages to this node.